macmann/tipster/README.md

 - Node.js (version 18 or later is recommended)
 - A running MongoDB instance
-- API keys for API‑Football and Telegram (see the `.env.example` files)
+- API keys for API‑Football, The Odds API and Telegram (see the `.env.example` files)

 ## Getting Started